An Overview of Common Criminal Offenses in New Jersey

 New Jersey criminal laws impose tough penalties on people who commit crimes against children, and just being accused of such crimes can be incredibly damaging to a person’s personal and professional reputations, even if s/he is eventually found to be innocent.
 Crimes against children include offenses involving physical abuse, sexual molestation, child pornography, neglect, and other types of mistreatment.
 Depending on the severity and circumstances of the offense, a person who commits crime(s) against children can face lengthy prison sentences and steep fines.
 As with other sex offenses, moreover, people who are convicted of sex-related crimes against children have to register as sex offenders under Megan’s Law, as described above.

 Drug crimes include a variety of offenses, including driving while intoxicated, possession of drug paraphernalia, possession of controlled dangerous substances with or without the intent to distribute, and maintaining or operating a drug production facility.
 As with other crimes, the penalties for drug offenses can include fines, mandatory treatment programs, and prison time, with the exact sentence depending on the circumstances of each case, the degree of the criminal offense, and the existence of aggravating factors such as committing drug offenses within a school zone or selling controlled substances to juveniles.
 Even minor offenses, however, can carry significant consequences.
-A person found with nothing more than marijuana seeds and stems, for example, can be sentenced to up to six months in prison and $1,000 in fines.

 Elements of Crimes, Criminal Defenses, and Constitutional Considerations